Table of Contents

 Shades of Green – Room Quality

 I was impressed with the quality of the rooms at Shades of Green.
-I was expecting the rooms to be similar to military billeting – clean and serviceable, but nothing fancy.
+I expected the rooms to be similar to military billeting – clean and serviceable but nothing fancy.

 Each room has a refrigerator and coffee maker.
 There were an iron and ironing board in the closet, a safe, a hair dryer, and a small table with two chairs.
 The only thing I thought was lacking was a microwave.

 Shades of Green Resort Features & Amenities

 Shades of Green has just about everything you need for a full vacation, even if you don’t want to do the “Disney World” thing.
 There are several restaurants, a bar, a coffee shop, AAFES Exchange, and Discounted Ticket Sales.

 In short, you can go to Shades of Green any time of year and have a self-contained vacation, whether or not you decide to do Disney World.
 Shades of Green also features different specials throughout the month.